• Skip to main content

 • Add the olive oil, lemon zest, lemon juice, garlic, and rosemary to a small bowl or mason jar and mix well to make the marinade.

 • Place the chicken in a gallon-size plastic storage bag, and pour in the marinade.
-Squeeze out as much air as possible, seal and squish around to make sure the marinade covers the entire chicken.
-Place the bag in the refrigerator and marinate for a minimum of four hours up to 24 hours.
+Squeeze out as much air as possible, seal, and squish around to ensure everything is covered.
+Place the bag in the refrigerator and marinate for at least four to 24 hours.
 Turn the bag occasionally.

 • When the grill is ready, place the chicken on the cooler side, skin side up, and weigh it down with a heavy dish or cast iron pan.
 You can even use a brick wrapped in aluminum foil.
 Cook for 12-15 minutes, or until the underside is golden brown.

 • Using long tongs, turn the chicken over, skin side down, and place the weight on it again.
 Place the lemon halves on the grill, cut side down.
-Cook the chicken for another 12-15 minutes, until the skin is golden brown and a meat thermometer reads 165 degrees F. when inserted in the thickest part of the thigh but not touching the bone.
+Cook it for another 12-15 minutes, until the skin is golden brown and a meat thermometer reads 165 °F. when inserted in the thickest part of the thigh but not touching the bone.

-• Remove the chicken from the grill and place on a cutting board, cover with foil or a plate, and allow to rest for at least 5 minutes.
+• Remove the chicken from the grill and place on a cutting board, cover with foil or a plate, and allow to rest for at least five minutes.

-• Cut the chicken into quarters and squeeze a little lemon juice over each piece from the grilled lemon halves.
+• To serve, cut it into quarters and squeeze a little lemon juice over each piece from the grilled lemon halves.

 Notes